 If you want to take care of business even after you’re gone, whether you want to sell it or keep it in the family, you’ll need to plan for what will happen to your estate and your business.

 Communication with your family and business partners is the first step.
-Making sure you have the proper legal instructions and funding that coordinate with your overall estate plan, is the second.
+The second is making sure you have the proper legal instructions and funding that coordinate with your overall estate plan.

 What is an LLC – Limited Liability Company?

-The LLC a hybrid business structure designed to provide the limited liability features of a Corporation and the tax efficiencies and operational flexibility of a partnership.
-LLC’s are a popular choice for sole proprietors who want an easy and inexpensive form of ownership.
-For multi-member organizations, LLC’s offer maximum asset protection and flexibility for taxation; offering partnership, S Corp and C Corp options.
-The Limited Liability Company (LLC) is now a recognized business structure in all 50 states including the District of Columbia.
+The LLC is a hybrid business structure designed to provide the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
+LLCs are a popular choice for sole proprietors who want an easy and inexpensive form of ownership.
+For multi-member organizations, LLCs offer maximum asset protection and flexibility for taxation, offering partnership, S Corp, and C Corp options.
+The Limited Liability Company (LLC) is now a recognized business structure in all 50 states, including the District of Columbia.

 What are the main advantages of forming an LLC?